Where and When To Go Tanzania Safari

 Experience Tanzania

-Tanzania is the largest country in East Africa, and almost one-third of its land is protected for wildlife conservation.
-It’s home to world-famous safari destinations that attract many tourists and lesser-known reserves that feel wild and remote.
+Tanzania is the largest country in East Africa and almost one-third of its land.
+This is protected for wildlife conservation.
+Home to world-famous safari destinations that attract many tourists and lesser-known reserves that feel wild and remote.

 The Ngorongoro Crater, a caldera created 2 to 3 million years ago, is one of the most game-rich areas of East Africa.
 In the crater basin, you’ll find grazing Thomson’s gazelle and wildebeest, stalking lion and leopard, and maybe even elusive black rhinos browsing the thickets.
 Outside the crater, Maasai people share the land with wildlife.